 Fannie is trained as a lawyer and has primarily worked in finance, international estate tax planning and real estate investments.
 She started her career at a family office, and later became a principal of a venture lending fund in the Silicon Valley where she was responsible for operations including finance and legal due diligence.
 She also has counseled clients on international estate and tax planning as a financial consultant at Merrill Lynch.
 She holds a BS in Business Administration from the University of California at Berkeley and a JD from Golden Gate University School of Law in San Francisco.
 She is a member of the California State Bar.
 Her two children are students at LPMC.

-Elizabeth Chow, Chair
+Elizabeth Chow, Treasurer

 Elizabeth spent 15 years working in healthcare management and consulting, primarily in Boston and Washington, DC, before retiring to rear her children.
 She is a founding board member and treasurer of Impact Grants Chicago, a women's collective giving organization that connects, engages and inspires women to improve our community by collectively funding $100,000 grants to Chicago nonprofits.
 Elizabeth received her BA from Allegheny College and her MBA from The Wharton School.
 All three of Elizabeth's children have studied with Miss Kim.

 Vanessa Lyon, Chair for International Projects Vanessa Lyon is a wife, mother, and educator with a BA in Early Childhood Education and a Masters of Education.
 Vanessa taught as a elementary school teacher for 10 years at a local private school.
 As a student of the late Emilio del Rosario, of the Music Institute of Chicago in Winnetka, Vanessa has a firsthand appreciation of the importance of music in a child's education.
 Vanessa's two daughters are students at the LPMC.